 If you end up having extra time on your itinerary, it’s worth extending your trip to see the east coast of Canada!
 Halifax and Cape Breton Island in Nova Scotia should be next on your list.

 While you certainly won’t be able to see all of Canada with limited time, this one month Canada itinerary should help you get started on an adventure of a lifetime!
 If you are in Canada on a working holiday you will have 1-2 years to enjoy much more it.
+If you have been or are planning a trip to Canada, I would love to hear about it in the comments following.

 READ MORE: Like to spend extra time in Canada?
 What About A Working Holiday in Canada